kevguy/HK01-Test/README.md

 You can repeatedly use the same information to do payments, except you will have to change the `amount` every time, or Braintree will give a `duplicate request` error.

 #### Paypal
 Paypal is supposed to be handling `USD`, `EUR` and `AUD` payments.
-The Paypal REST api has restricted doing credit card payments, so I switched to doing it this way instead:
+The Paypal REST api has restricted doing credit card payments (https://developer.paypal.com/docs/api/), so I switched to doing it this way instead:

 Paypal has something called Direct Payments, but requires pro accounts, I created two in the sandbox to handle `USD` and `AUD` payments.
 I also tried upgrading two `EUR` accounts (I used Germany and Greece) I created to pro accounts, but Paypal won't allow me.
 So right now, only `USD` and `AUD` payments can be handles.